bglarkin/tallgrass_restoration_legacies/README.md

 ## Site Data
 The file [site_locations.md](site_locations.md) shows locations of regions and sites and displays associated metadata.
 Climate data (precipitation) are also downloaded, processed, and displayed by this script.

+## Microbial Species Diversity
+Microbial data analyzed here include site-species tables derived from high-throughput sequencing of ITS and 18S genes and clustering into 97% similar OTUs and 100% similar SVs.
+The report [microbial_diversity.md](microbial_diversity.md) presents basic statistics and visualizations of species richness, Shannon's diversity/evenness, and Simpson's diversity/evenness in the microbial species data across field types.